ElisabethCheston/KidsCooking/README.md

 **Images:**

-All images are taken from internet and box sized to fit the recipes pages, except for the logo and categoriy pictures.
+All images are taken from internet and box sized to fit the recipes pages, except for the logo and category pictures.
 They are save in the project with reference under media.

 **Add Image to recipes** Code from [Gazza J MS3](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/templates/add_recipe.html)

-With help from Gazza's project, I used the funtion of adding url to the database recipe and display it.
+With help from Gazza's project, I used the function of adding url to the database recipe and display it.

 **Flash messages:**

-Vertification to users when creating, editing or deleting post or deleting account.
+Verification to users when creating, editing or deleting post or deleting account.

 **Recipe Buttons:**

-In the top right coner of every recipe that profile user has created is an option to edit the recipe or delete it.
-When register an account or login there is a comfirmation button at the end.
+In the top right corner of every recipe that profile user has created is an option to edit the recipe or delete it.
+When register an account or login there is a confirmation button at the end.

 **Footer** [From Materialized](https://materializecss.com/footer.html)

-Repitition links at the bottom from the navbars, copyright information, and a back to top button.
+Repetition links at the bottom from the navbars, copyright information, and a back to top button.

   **Bring to Top Button :**